carlcalderon/bux/README.md

 Keeping lists of custom arguments can be very handy. `bux` allows you to execute and merge the `command` for each line in STDIN individually (see *Example*).

+### Follow
+`-f` or `--follow`

+This option will keep bux running even if STDIN is empty and execute the regular expression test and user defined `command` for each line STDIN receives.
+This is useful if you are listening to network sockets or reading continously appended files such as log-files.

+**Note:** This will read complete lines (ending with system EOL) regardless if `--lines` is specified or not.

 ## License
 `bux` is licensed under [MIT][mit]